 My first morning in Rapa Nui* broke with rain.
 The incandescent sky of the previous day had been quickly overtaken by storm clouds fetched by the fleet Pacific winds.
 Overnight, the wind howled over the roof tiles, making me feel glad that I didn’t ditch my outdoor jacket with its peeling pockets in the Netherlands after all.
-If I had to make my way to Tahai in that kind of weather, I would need the gear.
+If I had to make my way to Tahai in this kind of weather, I needed the gear, peeling pockets notwithstanding.

 Lulled by the rain, I spent some time reviewing the map that I received when I bought the admission ticket to Rapa Nui National Park at the airport (54,000 Chilean pesos or about $80).
 A UNESCO Heritage Site, the Park pretty much covers the whole island (ok not really, but close enough).